Ling-Yun-Huang/taiwan-renewable-energy-visualisation/README.md

-# ⚡ Taiwan Renewable Energy Forecasting and Visaulsing
+# ⚡ Taiwan Renewable Energy Forecasting and Visualising

 This project analyses and forecasts Taiwan’s renewable energy development, with particular emphasis on the impact of the **2016 energy policy reforms**.